netdata/netdata/collectors/systemd-journal.plugin/README.md

 ### `system` journals

-These are the default journals available on all systems.
+`system` journals are the default journals available on all `systemd` based systems.

 `system` journals contain:

 - kernel log messages (via `kmsg`),
 - audit records, originating from the kernel audit subsystem,
-- messages received via `syslog`,
+- messages received by `systemd-journald` via `syslog`,
 - messages received via the standard output and error of service units,
 - structured messages received via the native journal API.

 ### `user` journals

+Unlike `journalctl`, the Netdata plugin allows viewing, exploring and querying the journal files of **all users**.

 By default, each user, with a UID outside the range of system users (0 - 999), dynamic service users, and the nobody user (65534), will get their own set of `user` journal files.
 For more information about this policy check [Users, Groups, UIDs and GIDs on systemd Systems](https://systemd.io/UIDS-GIDS/).

-The plugin allows viewing, exploring and querying the journal files of all users.
+Keep in mind that `user` journals are merged with the `system` journals when they are propagated to a journal centralization server.
+So, at the centralization server, the `remote` journals contain both the `system` and `user` journals of the sender.

 ### `namespaces` journals

-Journal 'namespaces' are both a mechanism for logically isolating the log stream of projects consisting of one or more services from the rest of the system and a mechanism for improving performance. `systemd` service units may be assigned to a specific journal namespace through the `LogNamespace=` unit file setting.

 The plugin auto-detects the namespaces available and provides a list of all namespaces at the "sources" list on the UI.

+Journal namespaces are both a mechanism for logically isolating the log stream of projects consisting of one or more services from the rest of the system and a mechanism for improving performance.

+`systemd` service units may be assigned to a specific journal namespace through the `LogNamespace=` unit file setting.

+Keep in mind that namespaces require special configuration to be propagated to a journal centralization server.
+This makes them a little more difficult to handle, from the administration perspective.

 ### `remote` journals

 Remote journals are created by `systemd-journal-remote`.
-This feature allows creating logs centralization points within your infrastructure.
+This `systemd` feature allows creating logs centralization points within your infrastructure, based exclusively on `systemd`.

 Usually `remote` journals are named by the IP of the server sending these logs.
 The Netdata plugin automatically extracts these IPs and performs a reverse DNS lookup to find their hostnames.
 When this is successful,